kernsuite-debian/sharedarray/README.md

 is given.
 Most operating systems implement strong file caching so using a file as a data backend won't usually affect performance.

-The `shape` and `dtype` arguments are the same as the numpy function `numpy.zeros()` and the returned array is indeed initialized to zero.
+The `shape` and `dtype` arguments are identical to those of the numpy function `numpy.zeros()`, and the returned array is indeed initialized to zeros.

 The content of the array lives in shared memory and/or in a file and won't be lost when the numpy array is deleted, nor when the python interpreter exits.
-To delete a shared array reclaim system resources use the `SharedArray.delete()` function.
+To delete a shared array and reclaim system resources use the `SharedArray.delete()` function.

 ### SharedArray.attach(name)